chetanbg1/cbgwork1/README.md

-public static void main(Strings[] args) public makes this method accessible from anywhere static - we dont need to create object to call this method void - means does not return anything main - name of the mathod - entry point method to jvm String[] args - array that hold command-line arguments passed to the program
+public static void main(Strings[] args) public makes this method accessible from anywhere static - we dont need to create object to call this method, indicates that the method belongs to class rather than instance of the class void - means does not return anything main - name of the mathod - entry point method to jvm String[] args - accepts the array of strings as parameter, array that hold command-line arguments passed to the program

 Non-primitive data type
 	//Array